ipfabric/docs/docs/IP_Fabric_Settings/integration/webhooks.md

 Since the webhook payload might be delivered over untrusted networks, each webhook message is accompanied by an SHA256 HMAC payload hash signature.
 You configure the HMAC secret when configuring the webhook in the UI.
-To validate the webhook payload (i.e. to make sure the webhook payload is sent from the IP Fabric platform and was not altered in transit), calculate the hash signature of the raw webhook payload on the receiving end (with the same password), and compare it with the hash calculated by the server (sent in the `X-IPF-Signature` HTTP header of the webhook message).
+To validate the webhook payload (i.e., to make sure the webhook payload is sent from IP Fabric and was not altered in transit), calculate the hash signature of the raw webhook payload on the receiving end (with the same password) and compare it with the hash calculated by the server (sent in the `X-IPF-Signature` HTTP header of the webhook message).